RachelFurlong-dev/freelance-web-design-M1/README.md

 ## Features

--   Responsive on all device sizes
+-   Responsive on all device sizes.

--   Interactive elements
+-   Portfolio of work with links to relevant examples.
+-   Feedback from previous clients.
+-   Links to social media accounts.
+-   Latest company newsletter available to download from the contact page.
+-   A form for new users to sign up for future mailing.
+-   An opt in check box in line with GDPR practices.
+-   Privacy policy available for visitors and subscribers.

 ## Technologies Used